intersystems/Samples-FHIRStarter/README.md

 2. Open the Terminal or command prompt window and change the directory to `FHIRStarterDemo`.

-3. Execute the Docker Build command by running thr Docker Build command: `docker build -t irishealth-fhirstarter-demo:1.0 .`
+3. Execute the Docker Build command by running the Docker Build command: `docker build -t irishealth-fhirstarter-demo:1.0 .`

 **Note:** the period at the end of the Docker Build command is **required**.